 Ms Frances MacLennan

-Ms MacLennan is currently the Strategy and Partnerships Regional Manager at the Department of Environment, Land, Water and Planning (DELWP.
+Ms MacLennan is the former Strategy and Partnerships Regional Manager at the Department of Environment, Land, Water and Planning (DELWP.
 Ms MacLennan has a Bachelor of Arts, Master of Applied Science (Systems & Social Ecology), Diploma of Education, and is a graduate of the Australian Institute of Company Directors.

 Ms Claire Miller